 Before each closure calculation, the transients in the CCN instrument operation were screened to minimize observational biases.
-Each 6-min supersaturation segment was examined for (1) minimal fluctuations in the flow chamber temperature gradient and (2) stability of the flows.
+Each 6-min supersaturation segment was examined for (a) minimal fluctuations in the flow chamber temperature gradient, and, (b) stability of the flows.
 Fluctuations in temperature, if small enough, have a minimal impact on instrument supersaturation and closure (Ervens et al., 2007).
-If both criteria were satisfied, then the CCN concentrations were averaged over the last 2-3 min of each supersaturation segment and a closure calculation was done (Medina et al., 2007).
-SMPS size distributions were averaged over each supersaturation segment; only the scans overlapping with the CCN measurements were considered.
+If both criteria were satisfied, then the CCN concentrations were averaged over the last 2-3 min of each supersaturation; closure calculations were done using SMPS size distributions for scans overlapping with the CCN measurements.
 The chemical composition for computing CCN properties was obtained from the analysis of the corresponding 4-h filters.

-Most of the inorganic soluble fraction was ammonium sulfate (greqs{NH4}/greqs{SO4} =0.93); other inorganic components (e.g. nitrate, chlorides, etc.) are neglected, as their concentration was very low throughout the measurement period.
-Thus, we assume the aerosol to be composed of a mixture of $(NH_4)2SO_4$ and organics, and, the ammonium sulfate volume fraction, ε_s can be calculated as where ρ_i , ρ_s is the density of the insoluble organic (1500 kg m-3; Kostenidou et al., 2007) and $(NH_4)2SO_4$ (1760 kg m-3), respectively, and m_i , m_s are the mass loadings of organic and $(NH_4)2SO_4$, respectively.
+Most of the inorganic soluble fraction was ammonium sulfate (greqs{NH4}/greqs{SO4}=0.93, "greqs" being the gram equivalents of each ionic species); other inorganic components are neglected, their concentration in moles was low throughout the measurement period (a sensitivity study in Sect.
+3.4 however addresses their potential impact on the closure).
+Thus, we assume the aerosol to be composed of a mixture of (NH4)2SO4 and organics, and, the ammonium sulfate volume fraction, ε_s can be calculated as where ρ_i , ρ_s is the density of the organic (1500 kg m-3; Kostenidou et al., 2007) and (NH4)2SO4 (1760 kg m-3), respectively, and m_i , m_s are the mass loadings of organic and (NH4)2SO4, respectively.
 For the measurement period, the volume fraction of ammonium sulfate had a mean value of 0.378±0.144.
-These values are consistent with long-term measurements at this site, where ammonium sulfate accounts for 46±10% of the total aerosol mass (84±8% of which is in the fine mode), and remains fairly constant throughout the year (Koulouri et al., 2008).
+These values are consistent with long-term measurements in this site, where ammonium sulfate accounts for 46±10% of the total aerosol mass (the largest part of which, 84±8%, being in the fine mode), and remains fairly constant throughout the year (Koulouri et al., 2008).